CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Experimental Results

-We test whether \method's mid-training can use a non-diffusion teacher sampler, even if its quality is low.
-We compare performance on a larger MF-XL/2 model under three settings: (1) \textbf{MF-XL/2 (scratch)}: post-train only (vanilla MF with random initialization); (2) \textbf{MF-XL/2 (SiT init.)}: pre-train with SiT~\citep{meanflow_pytorch} followed by post-training with its weights as initialization; (3) \textbf{\method-XL/2}: train a small MF-B/4 for quick convergence, use it in mid-training as a teacher sampler to generate ODE trajectories for XL/2 with random initialization, then post-train MF-XL/2 initialized from the mid-trained model (see \Cref{appendix:mf_exp_details}).
+\textbf{ImageNet 256$\times$256: \methods Enables Flexible Teacher Samplers Beyond Diffusion.} We test whether \method's mid-training can use a non-diffusion teacher sampler, even if its quality is low.
+We compare performance on a larger MF-XL/2 model under three settings: (1) \textbf{MF-XL/2 (Rand.
+Init.)}: post-train only (vanilla MF with random initialization); (2) \textbf{MF-XL/2 (SiT Init.)}: pre-train with SiT~\citep{meanflow_pytorch} followed by post-training with its weights as initialization; (3) \textbf{\method-XL/2}: train a small MF-B/4 for quick convergence, use it in mid-training as a teacher sampler to generate ODE trajectories for XL/2 with random initialization, then post-train MF-XL/2 initialized from the mid-trained model (see \Cref{appendix:mf_exp_details}).

 \Cref{tab:mf_main_exp} reports the pre-training, mid-training, and post-training time together with the final FID.
 In particular, \method-XL/2 cuts total training time by 50\% compared to the other two settings, while achieving even better FID.
-Even though MF-B/4 is a weak teacher (1/2/8-step FID = 24.47/14.96/13.44), using it in \methods substantially accelerates MF-XL/2 training, which converges faster and achieves better FID than vanilla MF.
-By contrast, SiT pre-training at XL/2 scale requires very long training and its weights lead to unstable MF post-training \citep{meanflow_pytorch}, making it impractical as a pre-training or mid-training teacher.
+Even though MF-B/4 is a weak teacher (1 / 2 / 8-step FID = 24.47 / 14.96 / 13.44), using it in \methods substantially accelerates MF-XL/2 training, which converges faster and achieves better FID than vanilla MF.
+By contrast, SiT pre-training at XL/2 scale requires very long training and its weights lead to unstable MF post-training~\citep{meanflow_pytorch}, making it impractical as a pre-training or mid-training teacher.
 We also provide qualitative comparisons in \Cref{fig:mf_fid_vs_iter}.
-After 20 GPU hours, both MF-XL/2 (scratch) and MF-XL/2 (SiT init.) still produce noise, whereas \methods already generates semantically meaningful images.
+After 20 GPU hours, both MF-XL/2 (Rand.
+Init.) and MF-XL/2 (SiT Init.) still produce noise, whereas \methods already generates semantically meaningful images.
 Eventually, \methods attains superior FID with only half the total GPU hours compared to training MF from scratch.

-These results show that diffusion initialization is insufficient and underscore the importance of mid-training.
-The use of B/4 for pre-training and XL/2 for mid-training highlights a unique feature of \method: its mid-training is architecture agnostic, as it directly learns a map aligned with the teacher sampler.
+These results show that diffusion initialization alone is insufficient and that mid-training is crucial.
+Using B/4 for pre-training but XL/2 for mid-training further demonstrates that \method’s mid-training is architecture-agnostic, since it directly learns a map aligned with the teacher sampler.